 Pumpkin seed oil health benefits for men

 A Korean study tracked hair growth in men who took 0.4g (less than a teaspoon) of pumpkin seed oil a day for 6 months.
-Consequently, it found that these men had nearly double the hair growth.
-That is pretty dramatic, especially for something as hard to treat as male baldness.
-You could even say that the results are hairy!(2)
+The study found that these men had nearly double the hair growth.
+Considering how difficult it can be to find a solution to male baldness, these results are pretty impressive.(5)

 Pumpkin seed oil health benefits for women

-Pumpkin seed oil is rich in phytoestrogen, which can replace estrogen that reduces in the body as menopause occurs.
+Pumpkin seed oil is rich in phytoestrogen, which can help replace the estrogen which naturally dwindles in the body during menopause.
 Further positive effects noted by the study included an increase in good cholesterol and an accompanying decrease in blood pressure in the subjects.

-A spoonful of pumpkin seed oil a day during flu season – and all around the year – will provide your delicate and overworked immune system with a strengthening boost and with a wonderful vitality.(8)
+A spoonful of pumpkin seed oil a day during flu season – and all around the year – will provide your overworked immune system with a strengthening boost.

-Rubbed on the skin, nails, and hair, pumpkin seed oil brings zinc and magnesium as well as fatty acids, vitamins, and antioxidants to deeply moisturise and nourish.
+Rubbed on the skin, nails, and hair, pumpkin seed oil provides zinc and magnesium as well as fatty acids, vitamins, and antioxidants to deeply moisturise and nourish.
 It is a wonderful tool against acne and oily skin.

 Erbology Pumpkin Seed Oil

 Erbology Pumpkin Seed Oil is organic and cold-pressed from roasted pumpkin seeds.
-This preparation method means that valuable chemical compounds within the oil remain intact.
+This preparation method means that the valuable chemical compounds within the oil remain intact.

 Key pumpkin seed oil health benefits